 - The appropriate application fee.

 - Additional information may be required to complete the application review.
-Please contact your local DEQ staff with questions.
+Please contact your local EGLE staff with questions.

 Can members of the public participate in the permit application review process?

 Yes, members of the public have the right to send letters or emails regarding proposed projects.
-The public may also call DEQ staff; however, Part 353 specifically references written comments so it really is best to submit comments through email or regular mail.
-Comments sent via email will be printed by DEQ staff and placed in the project file.
-The DEQ is limited in considering comments on a project to criteria within Part 353.
+The public may also call EGLE staff; however, Part 353 specifically references written comments so it really is best to submit comments through email or regular mail.
+Comments sent via email will be printed by EGLE staff and placed in the project file.
+EGLE is limited in considering comments on a project to criteria within Part 353.

 The revisions to Part 353 made some changes to who can request a public hearing.
 The law now states that to obtain a public hearing, two people who own property within two miles of the project must make a written request for a public hearing.
 If a hearing is requested, notification will be published in a local newspaper indicating the time and place of the hearing.
 See section 35304(1)(c) for more details.